 When looking into the ways companies are hacked, you quickly realize that there are so many different tactics out there that it is mind-boggling.
-One of the more effective methods used recently is spear phishing, and in early December 2014, a new spear phishing attack was uncovered.
-This threat, while directed at larger organizations, could be turned against smaller businesses as well, and is therefore worth you knowing about.
+One of the more effective methods used recently is spear phishing, and in early December 2014, a new spear-phishing attack was uncovered.
+While directed at larger organizations, this threat could be turned against smaller businesses as well and is therefore worth you knowing about.

 More often than not, these links are to websites where you enter account information, passwords, and even bank account details, or any other personal information which can be used to break into computers and even steal your identity.

-This new form of spear phishing, being carried out by an organization who calls themselves FIN4, has actually been around since as early as mid 2013.
-When they attack Wall Street listed companies they are doing so to steal valuable plans and insider information.
+This new form of spear phishing is carried out by an organization that calls themselves FIN4, has actually been around since as early as mid-2013.
+When they attack Wall Street listed companies, they are doing so to steal valuable plans and insider information.

-What we know is that they send highly savvy and targeted emails to people at a company, trying to harvest Microsoft Outlook account information.
-Once they have this crucial data they then target others inside, or connected to, the organization, with the same email, while also injecting the code into ongoing messages.
+We know that they send highly savvy and targeted emails to people at a company, trying to harvest Microsoft Outlook account information.
+Once they have this crucial data, they target others inside or connected to the organization with the same email while also injecting the code into ongoing messages.
 This method can spread the attack quickly, leading to a potentially massive security breach.

-From what we know, this attack is being carried out largely against law firms, finance companies, and other large organizations.
+This attack is being carried out largely against law firms, finance companies, and other large organizations, from what we know.
 While this discounts many small businesses, there is a good chance that the attackers will turn to small businesses operating with larger companies at some point.

 Because this is an email-based attack, you need to be extra vigilant when opening all emails.
 Be sure to look at the sender's address, and read the body of the email carefully.
 While hackers generally have good English skills, they aren't fully fluent, which means you will notice small mistakes.
 Also, keep in mind previous emails sent by the recipient.
 If the tone and style is off, then the email may be fake.

 It is important to always look carefully at all links in email messages.
-If a link looks suspicious, then ask the recipient for more information or to tell you where the link goes.
+If a link looks suspicious, ask the recipient for more information or tell you where the link goes.
 If you come across any site asking you to enter account information, be extra careful.
-Look at the URL address in your browser, if it doesn't sat HTTPS:// before the address, then it may be a good idea to avoid this.
+Look at the URL address in your browser.
+If it doesn't display " HTTPS://" before the address, it may be a good idea to avoid it.